OscarAlvarez8830/GetFunkt/README.md

 - [x] Create form for uploading songs
 - [x] Ensure uploaded songs are saved in database
 - [ ] Create new users, upload songs, and stress-test for slow performance and style clashes
-- [ ] save Songs to the DB on submit
 - [ ] Make the whole thing PRETTY

 ### Bonus: Add Waveform